 - Download link for XAMPP Portable.
 Make sure you get the PORTABLE ZIP version.

 - Extract the downloaded ZIP file.
+Inside this extracted folder is a folder called xampp.

 - Run the xampp-control.exe executable file inside the XAMPP folder.